autowarefoundation/autoware/control/autoware_smart_mpc_trajectory_follower/README.md

 - It may take some time until the end of the planning to compile numba functions at the start of the first control.

 - In the stopping action near the goal our control switches to another simple control law.
 As a result, the stopping action may not work except near the goal.
 Stopping is also difficult if the acceleration map is significantly shifted.

+- If the dynamics deviates too much from the nominal model, as in `vehicle_type_1`, which is intended for heavy buses, it may not be well controlled.